bonitasoft/bonita-doc/md/profiles-overview.md

 ## Default profiles

-There are 3 default profiles in Bonita BPM Portal, **User**, **Administrator** and **Process manager**, which correspond to functions performed in the Bonita BPM Portal.
+There are 3 default profiles in Bonita Portal, **User**, **Administrator** and **Process manager**, which correspond to functions performed in the Bonita Portal.

-Users can also have several profiles and switch between them in the Bonita BPM Portal in the navigation bar.
+Users can also have several profiles and switch between them in the Bonita Portal in the navigation bar.

 ### User profile